Legendrian singular links and singular connected sums: Diagrammatic interpretations of singular connected sum

-We define an operation called the {\em tangle sum} as follows.
+We define an operation called the {\em tangle replacement} as follows.
 It is essentially same as the singular connected sum but is easier to describe.
 Indeed, normal forms are not necessary.